kvbxss/disney-characters/README.md

 # Disney Characters App

 The Disney Characters App is a web application that allows users to explore a list of Disney characters, mark their favorite characters, and search for specific characters.
-This project demonstrates the use of React, Zustand for state management, and styled-components for styling.
+This project demonstrates the use of React, TanStack React-table for creating a table, Zustand for state management, and styled-components for styling.

 ![Disney Characters App Screenshot](screenshot.png)